November is National Diabetes Month! Did you know that approximately 0.5% to 1% of cats suffer from diabetes? Diagnoses are on the rise each year.

 Key Risk Factors

 Diabetes can occur in any type of cat, but overweight middle-aged males are the most heavily affected subset.
-Ensure that your cat stays active and maintains a healthy weight as they age in order to reduce their chances of developing diabetes.
-Check out our tips and tricks for keeping your kitty trim and healthy, and check in regularly with your veterinarian to make sure your cat is eating a proper diet.
+Helping your cat stay active and maintain a healthy weight as they age may reduce their chances of developing diabetes.
+Check out these tips and tricks for keeping your kitty trim and healthy, and check in regularly with your veterinarian to confirm your cat is eating a proper diet.

 Early Detection